fhinkel/InteractiveShell/Readme-AmazonWebServices.md

   * Copy this file to the AWS instance.
 Assuming the IP address is 54.236.196.49, and the pem file is keypair.pem, do:
       * `scp -i keypair.pem users.htpasswd ubuntu@54.236.196.49:~/InteractiveShell/public/`
-  * Restart the server by doing:
+  * Restart the server using the basic authorization method:
       * `ssh -i keypair.pem ubuntu@54.236.196.49 killall node`

-  * and then restart the server using the basic authorization method:
+      and then
       * `ssh -i keypair.pem ubuntu@54.236.196.49 'cd InteractiveShell; npm start forever_basicAuth'`